Thirty-Seven Star Flag of the United States--1880's

 'DR. WAINWRIGHT:

-My attention having been again called to the subject of your holding service, I am convinced it is in the interest of peace and harmony that you should not do so.
-I need scarcely assure you of the deep regret with which I made you acquainted with this decision.
+'SIR: My attention having been again called to the subject of your holding service, I am convinced it is in the interest of peace and harmony that you should not do so.
+I need scarcely assure you of the deep regret with which I made you acquainted with this decision.'Very respectfully, M.A.
+Reno,

 Major, Seventh Cavalry,